bbmokhtari/django-translations/docs/guide/querysets.rst

 ===========================

-To make a queryset translatable make sure the queryset model is :ref:`translatable <translatable-models>`.
+To make a queryset translatable make sure the queryset model is :ref:`translatable <models.Translatable>`.

-.. _translate:
+.. _querysets.TranslatableQuerySet.translate:

 Translate the queryset
 ======================